DamIt DamIt Dam Sealer FAQ

 Q. Can my stock use the dam?

 A. Yes – no problem.
 DamIt Dam Sealer is designed with a high molecular weight and this results in it being drawn downwards to the bottom of the dam/pond.
 Livestock will naturally drink water from the surface to avoid ingesting mud and other debris from the bottom.
 The positive charge of the polymer is very strong and it will remain attached to or buried at the bottom.
 Should there be heavy inflows to the dam as a result of storms, turbidity is likely to occur and some polymer may be displaced, however this will settle very quickly.
-If livestock do ingest the polymer it will pass harmlessly through.
+If livestock do ingest the polymer it will pass harmlessly through but we do suggest you remove livestock during application and for a couple of days after to allow the Damit to fully activate.

 Q. Will the polymer change the colour of my pond?

-A. No. DamIt Dam Sealer is crystal clear and will remain so.
-Even if used in very silty and dirty water like farm dams it will remain clear and not absorb any silt or clay.
-In very dirty water DamIt Dam Sealer attracts suspended particles and draws these to the bottom which helps to clear cloudy water.
+A. DamIt Dam Sealer is white in powder form but will become clear after activation.
+In turbid or muddy water DamIt Dam Sealer attracts suspended particles and draws these to the bottom which helps to clear cloudy water.

 Q. We have lots of water lilies and aquatic plants in our dam – can we use DamIt Dam Sealer?